MetPX/sarracenia/doc/dd_subscribe.1.rst

 DELIVERY SPECIFICATIONS
 -----------------------

-Theses options set what products the user wants and where it will be placed, and under which name.
+Theses options set what files the user wants and where it will be placed, and under which name.

 ::